Skip to content

 • Moderator: Awbrey Yost, Senior Policy Analyst, Schatz Energy Research Center

-• Amy Vierra, Senior Environmental Scientist, California State Lands Commission
+• Amy Vierra, Renewable Energy Specialist, California State Lands Commission

 • Catherine Mitchell, North Coast Harbor Analyst, California Coastal Commission